brandur/redis-cell/README.md

 ## Install

-**A note on stability:** While testing has yield promising results, it should be noted that redis-cell is not yet widely production vetted.
+**A note on stability:** While testing has yielded promising results, it should be noted that redis-cell is not yet widely production vetted.
 Use it with care.

 [Binaries for redis-cell are available for Mac and Linux][releases].
 Open